Militants attack Indian consulate in western Afghanistan

 Security officials in India believe that previous attacks on Indian missions in Afghanistan have been carried out by the Haqqani network, a Taliban and al Qaeda-linked group that has also long had ties with Pakistani intelligence.

-U.S. officials and India had also accused Pakistan's Inter-Services Intelligence of organizing the 2008 attack in Kabul.
+U.S. officials and India had also accused Pakistan's Inter-Services Intelligence of organising the 2008 attack in Kabul.

 Pakistan has long complained about the number of Indian consulates in Afghan cities, fearful that friendship between India and Afghanistan could leave it isolated, and NATO prepares to withdraw the competition for influence in Kabul is expected to become fiercer.